samdoidge/samdoidge.com/_posts/2016-06-27-life-pro-tip-lists.md

 title: 'Lists'
 comments: True
 description: 'Lists'
+tags: [other]
 ---

 Sharing a Pro Tip with you guys: Lists.

 Lists, specifically to-do lists, are very powerful.
 They allow us to take things off the mind, but them onto paper (or an app) and we now only have to remember one thing - to look at the list.
 This isn't just some rambling from a late-twenties aspiring entreupenuer; Leonardo Da Vinci was also a big user.